Betsy-Bot/betsy-web-components/README.md

 For use in Aurelia 2 only.
 Does not support Aurelia 1.

 Originally created for [Betsy Bot](https://betsybot.xyz/) but now available for anyone to use.

-## Start dev web server
-**Currently not implemented.**

-    pnpm start

-Note this plugin project comes with a dev-app.
-The above command starts the dev app in `dev-app/` folder.
-The plugin source code is in `src/` folder.

 ## Consume the plugin

 Install the npm package